CheckiePy/CheckiePyBackend/README.md

 #### 3.3.6.
 Handle hook

-Handle GitHub webhook for repository with specified id:
+Handle a GitHub webhook for a repository with a id:

 ```
 POST /api/repository/handle_hook/<id>/
 ```

-Request body: webhook body from GitHub.
+Request body: the webhook body from GitHub.

 Response body (200):